-RMWD's water storage and distribution system includes over 320 miles of pipeline, 12 closed steel tanks, and 1 concrete tank as well as 3 covered reservoirs.
-RMWD completed monthly tank and reservoir inspections as part of a routine preventative maintenance plan.
-Every 2 years, tanks are taken offline to inspect, clean and perform repairs if needed.
+RMWD's water storage and distribution system includes approximately 320 miles of pipeline, 12 closed steel tanks, and 1 concrete tank as well as 3 covered reservoirs.
+RMWD completed weekly tank and reservoir inspections as part of its routine preventative maintenance plan.
+Every 2 years, tanks are taken offline to inspect, clean and perform repairs as needed.